 If you live in the Seattle area, we could meet at a location convenient for the both of us if we decide it could be beneficial to your coaching experience.

-Rates start at $59 with text-based coaching.
-I can share details of specific packages based on your needs after our initial consultation.
+1:1 coaching packages start at $875.
+Learning series are $99.
+I can share more details based on your needs after our initial consultation.

 Our introductory session will be a 20-minute chat over the phone where I assess if your situation is suitable for coaching, describe how I can help, and if we both can imagine working together.